marc260/Artificial-Neural-Network/README.md

 learning too much which in turn prevents overfitting.

 Dropout is implemented on [ann-dropout.py](ann-dropout.py).
 In this case the variance is really small so Dropout was not tested.

+### Parameter Tuning

+Consist of finding the best values of the hyper parameters e.g. batch_size, epochs, etc.

 ## License